At this point in time, is there anything missing in the AR-15 world?

 Quality control is strict and allows only the best rifles, uppers, and lowers to pass through SOLGW.

-At the same time, their various packages give you an awesome rifle at a great price point.
+At the same time, their various packages give you an excellent rifle at a great price point.

 I’ll never understand exactly how the Common Wealth labels rifles, but in all fairness, I also don’t understand how the US Military does it either.